 The OneVue account structure is flexible and scalable to support small to larger more complex organizations.

 Business Units and Locations are the two components of the OneVue account structure.
-The account structure allows you to limit and control who has access to your devices' data, OneVue features, and can also simplify the configuration reports and alerts.
+The account structure allows you to limit and control who has access to your device data, OneVue features, and can also simplify the configuration reports and alerts.

 It's recommended to familiarize yourself with the account structure to ensure it mirrors your organization's business rules and staff responsibilities.
 Regardless of how you initially configure OneVue, you can always change the account structure as your business rules or staff responsibilities change.